jonburdon/really-useful-code/README.md

 ### Roadmap

-1. [x] Basic styling added to display css classes, and break the pages in to sections.
+1. Basic styling added to display css classes, and break the pages in to sections.
 2. Add content as a way for the author to consolidate learning about layout by explaining it.
 - [x] The display property
 - [x] Margins and Width
 - [x] Box Sizing
 - [x] Relative positioning
 - [x] Fixed positioning
+- [x] Absolute positioning
+- [ ] Float
-- [ ] Absolute positioning
+- [ ] Column
 3. Edit index.html to create welcome page and add navigation between pages.
+4. Add styling to headers, buttons.
-4. Further explanations added to develop the above pages in to simple lessons.
+5. Further explanations added to develop the above pages in to simple lessons.
-- [ ] Seek feedback and update
-5. Develop layouts using absolute positioning
+6. Develop layouts using absolute positioning
-- [ ] Seek feedback and plan accordingly.